BonnusLabs/BonnusV3SDK/README.md

 ## SEND A TRIGGERED MOMENT TO API FROM SDK

-Moments are triggered and sent to the API using the SDK, if the user has won a reward the response value will be the URL Path to feed a Native Webview, oherwise value will be empty but has be counted, the Web Application loadede in the WebView and will manage the reward flow for the user.
+Moments are triggered and sent to the API using the SDK, if the user has won a reward the response value will be the URL Path to feed a Native Webview, oherwise this value will be empty but has be counted.
+The Web Application should be loaded in a WebView tha will manage the reward flow for the user.

 ```java
 Bonnus.getInstance().sendMoment(